alexflip1990/ride_on/README.md

 ![screen shot of privacy page errors](media/privacy-errors.png)
+  - This error was resolved by placing the li elements within a ol element.

 ![screen shot of terms and conditions errors](media/t-and-c-errors.png)
+- These errors were resolved by removing the closing p element and placing the li elements within ol elements.

 ![screen shot of product erros](media/product-errors.png)
+- These warnings were resolved by removing the type attributes.

 ![screen shot of add product errors](media/add-product-errors.png)
+ - The p element error was resolved by replacing the strong element.
+ - The type attribute was resolved by removing the type.

 ![screen shot of basket errors](media/basket-errors.png)
+- All warnings were resolved by removing the type attribute.

 ## Unfixed bugs
 - This is a duplicate attribute error located within {%%} tags on the add products page, due to time constraints I have not been able to resolve this issue yet but will look to fix this issue in the future, it does not effect the overall performance of the site.